cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/plugins.rst

   </plugin>

-.. _plugins-deployment-system:
+.. _plugins-deployment-artifact:

 Deploying Artifacts
 -------------------
-A plugins can be deployed as either a :ref:`system <plugins-deployment-system>` or :ref:`user <plugins-deployment-user>` artifact.
+A plugin can be deployed as either a :ref:`system <plugins-deployment-system>` or :ref:`user <plugins-deployment-user>` artifact.
 System artifacts are available across all namespaces, while user artifacts are local to one namespace.